-Understanding the basics of maintaining a planted tank is an absolute necessity in this hobby.
-The first step to understanding this is knowing that all inhabitants in the aquarium produce contamination.
+Understanding the basics of planted tank maintaince is an absolute necessity in aquarium hobby.
+The first step to understanding this is knowing that aquarium fish inhabiting the planted tank produce contamination.
 Ammonia, a very toxic substance, is produced by fish and other fauna through excrement and respiration.
-Plants create this through decomposing leaves.
+Aquatic plants create this through decomposing leaves.
 A milligram of this substance per liter of water would easily wipe out all the tank's inhabitants.
 Nitrites, Nitrates, and other elements are also going to be present in the aquarium water as well which in the right amounts could equally be as lethal.
-Understanding the process of removing these harmful substances from the water should be the number one priority of any aquarium owner.
+Understanding the process of removing these harmful substances from the water should be the number one priority of any freshwater aquarium owner.

 Aquarium water filtration can be divided into 3 basic phases.
 Phase 1 (mechanical filtration) is the removal of all that would possibly cause excess ammonia and other compounds from your aquarium.
-This includes fish waste, dead leaves, and other decaying matter.
-Phase 2 (biological filtration) is the conversion of ammonia, nitrate, and other compounds into less toxic substances and Phase 3 (chemical filtration) is the actual removal of certain chemicals that might be present in the water.
-Having all 3 phases applied correctly in any aquarium filtration system would generate safe and crystal-clear water.
+This includes fish waste, dead leaves of aquatic plants, and other decaying organic waste such as uneaten food.
+Phase 2 (biological filtration) is the conversion of ammonia, nitrate, and other compounds into less toxic substances that aquarium fish can hadle and Phase 3 (chemical filtration) is the actual removal of certain chemicals that might be present in the water of the fish tank.
+Having all 3 phases applied correctly in any aquarium filtration system would generate safe and crystal-clear water allowing your planted tank to show its natural beauty.

 Any material that filters out debris or solid particles out of the water and does not leach any substances will do.
 Consider the flow rate of the pump as this will dictate how fast the mechanical filtration will work.
-Not only is Mechanical filtration done in order to keep the aquarium looking clean it is also there to protect the biological and chemical filters from being totally covered with decaying matter so put it first where the water flows in your filter.
+This process is not only done in order to keep the aquarium looking clean, it is also there to protect the biological and chemical filters from being totally covered with decaying matter so put it first where the water flows in your filter.
 An efficient mechanical filter should remove at least 75 % of all the suspended solids before pushing the water into the second phase.
 This in the long run would mean less filter maintenance for it is only the mechanical filter that would require cleaning or replacing since it is the only one that is going to be ridden with gunk.

 There are certain types of bacteria living in water that will eat ammonia and convert it to Nitrite.
 Another type of bacteria eats the still toxic Nitrite and converts it to the less toxic Nitrate.
 This is called the Nitrogen Cycle.
 This is what all aquarists rely on to keep their tanks healthy and happy.

 Simply put, this type of filter media houses beneficial bacteria.
 Tests have shown that nitrifying bacteria live on almost any surface.
 These bacteria are Aerobic types.
-It is important for them to have oxygen so they must be housed in a place where water will pass thoroughly.
+It is important for them to have oxygen so they must be housed in a place in the fish tank where water will pass thoroughly.
 They will get oxygen from the passing water while ridding it of ammonia and nitrites.
-The Nitrogen Cycle happens everywhere in the aquarium but should mostly happen where all the water would pass through the filter.
+The Nitrogen Cycle happens everywhere in the freshwater aquariums but should mostly happen where all the water would pass through the filter.

 Ceramic rings are designed to take up less space but provide the maximum surface area for the bacteria to live on.
 They are also designed so water can flow freely through them.
 There are dozens of products out on the market.
 Just bear in mind that when selecting media, it should be porous and should allow the water to flow through.

 There are only a few materials, two to be specific which are considered to be excellent at this.
 Where there is a lack of technology though nature once again is more than willing to help out.
-Plants will readily absorb most of the chemicals found in the water column.
-This is where planted aquariums have an advantage over fish-only setups.
+Live plants will readily absorb most of the chemicals found in the water column.
+This is where planted aquariums have an advantage over fish tanks containing only fish.

 Discussion for this phase will mainly focus on the most common substances found in your aquarium.
 Nitrate, the by-product of the “Nitrogen Cycle” is top on the list.
-Nitrate (Nitrogen) is one of the 3 macronutrients that plants need.
-Plants absorb what they can of this stuff.
+Nitrate (Nitrogen) is one of the 3 macronutrients that aquarium plants need.
+Aqurium plants absorb what they can of this stuff.
 The key is to find the right number of plants to absorb what nitrates your aquarium products on a daily basis.
+It may turn out that maintaining the right levels of nitrates in your fish tank requires just a few plants.

 The most popular of these products is Activated carbon.
 Nothing beats this material in terms of its absorbing capacity and availability.
-Placing this on the last chamber of the aquarium filter would be highly recommended for new aquariums.
+Placing this on the last chamber of the aquarium filter would be highly recommended for newly set-up planted tank.

 Synthetic absorbent resins are slowly gaining in popularity during the last few years.
 They do come in handy as they can be recharged meaning they can still be reused whereas activated carbon must be discarded after a few months of use.